Randomized Trial of Atenolol Versus Losartan in children and Young Adults With Marfan Syndrome - Pediatric Heart Network

 Presented by Dr. Ronald V. Lacro at the American Heart Association Scientific Sessions, Chicago, IL, November 18, 2014.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Vascular Medicine, SCD/Ventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, Magnetic Resonance Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Vascular Medicine, SCD/Ventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, Magnetic Resonance Imaging

 Keywords: Losartan, Angiotensin Receptor Antagonists, Atenolol, Blood Pressure, Heart Rate, Magnetic Resonance Imaging, Up-Regulation, Aortic Aneurysm, Mutation, Transforming Growth Factor beta, Adrenergic beta-Antagonists, Marfan Syndrome, Death, Sudden, Cardiac, AHA Annual Scientific Sessions

 < Back to Listings